Employment at IceCube

 Postdocs

 UW–Madison, US: For general inquires about postdoc positions, please contact postdoc@icecube.wisc.edu.
-Note: postdoc applicants should have a PhD awarded within past three years (maximum allowable is five years).
+Note: postdoc applicants should have a PhD awarded within the past three years (maximum allowable is five years).

 Graduate Students